 Colombia, too, is considering how electric vehicles could reshape transport configurations and reduce pollution in some of its bigger cities, such as Medellín and capital Bogotá.

 Get ready for the EV revolution

-Alternative transport methods are making their way into population-dense cities and townships all over the world, and opportunities for businesses in this space are extensive.
+Alternative transport methods, like electric vehicles in Chile, are making their way into population-dense cities and townships all over the world, and opportunities for businesses in this space are extensive.
 Business should consider their next move into developing Latin American markets, considered collectively as the fastest-growing region in the world.
 With rapid growth comes great hunger and desire for innovation and change.

 Connect with a trustworthy local partner to secure your business’ long-term success in new markets.
 Our local and expatriate team of professionals operate across over 12 countries, providing key legal, accounting and commercial guidance to commercial actors expanding into the region.

 Talk to us today to find out how we can help with your market entry and back-office needs.
-Contact us at [email protected] for more information.
+Contact us here for more information.